koopjs/koop-provider-marklogic/CONTRIBUTING.md

     npm run start-no-auth

-If you want to run `FileAuthTest` or `MarkLogicAuthTest`, you'll also need to run these in separate terminals:
+If you want to run `MarkLogicAuthTest`, you'll also need to run this in a separate terminal:

-    npm run start-file-auth
     npm run start-ml-auth